Battle of Sievierodonetsk (2022): Attack on the city

 On 10 June, the UK Ministry of Defence said: "As of 10 June, Russian forces around Sievierodonetsk have not made advances into the south of the city.
 Intense street-to-street fighting is ongoing and both sides are likely suffering high numbers of casualties."

-On 11 June, LPR officials said there were talks underway with Ukrainian forces in the Azot plant regarding the evacuation of 500 civilians present at the air defense bunkers, another 400 Ukrainian servicemen were also present at the plant.
+On 11 June, LPR officials said there were talks underway with Ukrainian forces in the Azot plant regarding the evacuation of 500 civilians present at the air defence bunkers, another 400 Ukrainian servicemen were also present at the plant.

 On 12 June, President Volodymyr Zelenskyy said both sides were fighting for "literally every metre."
 Valerii Zaluzhnyi, Ukrainian commander-in-chief, claimed that artillery gave the Russians a "tenfold advantage."
 According to Leonid Pasechnik, the head of the LPR, Ukrainian forces were the ones shelling Sievierodonetsk from the Azot plant.
 Haidai said the defenders' situation "...remains difficult.
 Fighting continues, but unfortunately, most of the city is under Russian control.
 Some positional battles are taking place in the streets."
 As to claims about the Azot plant: "The story about the blockade of the Azot plant is a complete lie spread by Russian propagandists."
 Haidai also told Ukrainian TV that Ukrainian forces were failing at street fighting, and that Russian artillery was winning the fighting in residential areas.

 On 13 June, according to Governor Haidai, the last of three bridges connecting Sievierodonetsk to the rest of Ukraine was destroyed.
-Russian forces reportedly controlled 70 percent of the city.
+Russian forces reportedly controlled 70 per cent of the city.
 Donetsk People's Republic (DPR) representative, Eduard Basurin, said to the media: "Ukrainian divisions that are there [in Sievierodonetsk] are there forever."
 The BBC reported that all three bridges that crossed the Donets river into the city had been destroyed.

-By 14 June 2022, Ukrainian sources acknowledged that Russia controlled 80 percent of the city and had cut off civilian evacuation routes.
+By 14 June 2022, Ukrainian sources acknowledged that Russia controlled 80 per cent of the city and had cut off civilian evacuation routes.